chauvean/tslearn_for_medicine/README.md

 Clusterisation between t0's or datefrom and dateto, not really possible with the evaluation because we have different rates ( HBL, BLAST, BLA...) which are not really comparable to eachother.
 Use kernel density estimator ?
 To get a distance with different types variables ?

+CLustering with choose_timelapses :
+at first I was calculating every possible cluster and their sil score.
+It was sometimes too long because most of the time I didn't have any clue about the possible nbr of clusters.
+Then I added a treshold to the sil score because we might not always need to reach the max sil score.
+It seems that after reaching amx sil score it decreases so we can stop the iterations after a decrease.
 Coincidences :
 The process is similar to precedences.
 I clusterize the data by the t0.
 Process to be followed :
 pattern_for_each_cluster_coin('fichier.xlsx') to clusterize, fill clusters, find collisions in the clusters.
 It appears that few collisions are found if we maximize the silouhette coefficients.
 I tried to take a treshold for the silouhette coeffs to still get an interesting one. ( 0.6, 0.7, 0.8).